Stuart Forster follows the Douglas Bader Trail in St Omer, France.

 The airbase at Longuenesse

 Numerous aircraft were shot down over St Omer.
-Many of the Luftwaffe fighter aircraft of World War Two took off from the St Omer – Wizernes Airfield at Longuesnesse, which was a base for British planes during World War One.
+Many of the Luftwaffe fighter aircraft of World War Two took off from St Omer – Wizernes Airfield at Longuesnesse, which was a base for British planes during World War One.

 Queste explained the major significance of the airbase to the Royal Flying Corps and, later, the Royal Air Force during the 1914 to 1918 conflict.
 More flights took off from the airfield than any other base in France.
-A memorial stands by the airfield, bearing the Latin motto ‘PER ARDUA AD ASTRA’ (meaning ‘through hardship to the stars’), that has been adopted by the RAF.
+A memorial stands by the airfield, bearing the Latin motto ‘PER ARDUA AD ASTRA’ (meaning ‘through hardship to the stars’), which has been adopted by the RAF.

 Bader met Adolf Galland, a Luftwaffe officer and flying ace, at the airfield.
 “Such meetings were a courtesy between fighter pilots but they were also intended to make downed pilots feel relaxed, so they were more likely to give away secrets,” explained Queste.